Local Nature Recovery Strategy

 Somerset has some of the most spectacular habitats and wildlife in the UK, but our natural environment faces urgent and significant challenges.
 The recently published Somerset State of Nature Report demonstrates that we need to do much more to reverse the decline in nature and help Somerset’s wildlife to thrive.

 The UK government has made ambitious pledges to protect at least 30% of land and sea for nature by 2030 – the ‘30 x 30’ target – and we need to play our part in achieving this.
-All counties in England are required by law to develop a strategy to help nature’s recovery and Defra will be funding this work.
+All counties in England are required by law to develop a strategy to help nature’s recovery and Defra is funding this work.

 The Somerset Local Nature Recovery Strategy will provide a framework for targeted, co-ordinated and collaborative action.